How many of your new patients have left the "current medications" field blank on their intake form?

 Yes.
 AI conversational intake is customized by writing plain-language instructions, not by building forms.
 Practitioners describe what information they need — chief complaint, pain scale, medication history, specialty-specific screening questions — and the AI generates an appropriate, adaptive conversation for each patient.
 Different specialties, conditions, and patient types receive different intake conversations from the same platform without requiring separate form templates.

-The practitioner walked into the session already knowing what the patient needed to talk about.
-The patient walked in knowing she'd already been heard.
+The practitioner walked into the session knowing what the patient needed to talk about.
+The patient walked in knowing she'd been heard before she'd said a word in person.
+That's the part I keep thinking about.
+Not the efficiency.
+The relationship that starts before the first appointment because the first touchpoint wasn't an obstacle.